Code-Institute-Submissions/hangman-game-2/README.md

 *  This game was created with:

-    * [Gitpod](https://www.gitpod.io/) used to develop project and organise version control
+    * [Gitpod](https://www.gitpod.io/) used to develop a project and organise version control

     * [Github](https://github.com) used to host repository